Karin Ann: Career

 Ann published the single "3AM" in 2020, her first English language release.
 In 2021, she released the single "I'm a Loser", a song which focused on the impact the COVID-19 pandemic had on the mental health of her generation.
 In the same year, she grew in recognition throughout Europe by winning Discovery of the Year award at the Žebřík Music Awards and Best Music Video at the Munich Music Awards.
 She has opened for My Chemical Romance and Imagine Dragons.
 While performing live on public Polish Television, she wrapped herself in a rainbow flag and dedicated her performance to LGBTQ people.
 Her performance, in contrast to Poland's poor record on LGBTQ rights, made headlines, gaining her increased popularity.
-Her single "In Company" was included in Spotify's EQAL Global playlist and advertised on a billboard an the Times Square.
+Her single "In Company" was included in Spotify's EQAL Global playlist and advertised on a billboard in Times Square.

 In 2022, Ann released the EP Side Effects of Being Human, followed by her debut full-length album Through the Telescope in 2024.
 The album was produced by Benjamin Lazar Davis and Will Graefe and has been described as a mix of rock and folk music styles.

 In 2025 she teamed up with Mark Plati and other collaborators of David Bowie to record a rendition of Bowie's hit 'Heroes'.

 Vanity Fair called Ann an "icon of the LGBTQ+ community" in Eastern Europe.